May 3, 2025

 Error-free shipping

-High order accuracy reduces returns, increases customer satisfaction, and lowers costs.
-With a well-thought-out fulfillment setup, the error rate remains below 4%, creating a foundation for long-term growth.
-The next section discusses how to efficiently organize your warehouse.
+High order accuracy reduces returns, increases customer satisfaction, and cuts costs.
+With a well-planned fulfillment setup, the error rate remains below 4%, laying the foundation for long-term growth.
+The next section is about how efficiently the warehouse is organized.

 2. Stock Turnover Rate

-Stock turnover indicates the efficiency of a company's inventory management and the extent to which capital is tied up in the warehouse.
+The stock turnover rate indicates how efficiently a company's inventory management is and how much capital is tied up in inventory.

 Lagerumschlag = Wareneinsatz ÷ durchschnittlicher Lagerbestand

-For e-commerce companies, a typical stock turnover ranges between 4 and 6 times per year.
-However, this value varies significantly by industry:
+For e-commerce companies, a typical stock turnover rate is between 4 and 6 times per year.
+However, this value varies greatly depending on the industry:

 Industry